-- 4.1 The Benefits Gap: What Employees Want vs. What They Get

 - 4.1.1 PTO Benefits

 - 4.1.2 Insurance Benefits

 - 4.1.3 Wellness Benefits

 - 4.1.4 Stock/Ownership Benefits

-4.2 How to Optimise Your Benefits Package

 It's clear that benefits are a game-changer - they influence everything from talent attraction to retention.
 This makes creating an effective benefits package an absolutely critical task for every HR leader.

 Easier said than done, right?
-Forty-five percent of organisations say they struggled to create a powerful offering last year.
+Forty-five percent of organizations say they struggled to create a powerful offering last year.
 At the same time, the costs of offering benefits and handling claims are rising, along with employee expectations.

 This leaves HR leaders facing a tough task that's not going to get any easier: crafting a benefits package that fits the budget while meeting employee needs.
 Every decision matters.

-The Benefits Gap: What Employees Want vs. What They Get There is no such thing as a wasted benefit - if you provide a perk, employees will use it.
-Based on Wellhub's research, utilisation rates for benefits are 65% or higher.
+The Benefits Gap: What Employees Want vs. What They Get

+There is no such thing as a wasted benefit - if you provide a perk, employees will use it.
+Based on Wellhub's research, utilization rates for benefits are 65% or higher.
 Whether you offer to help employees take vacation, spend time with family, attend meditation sessions, pay for a professional bootcamp, or see the dentist, they will take you up on the offer.

 Yet, despite their popularity, companies are slow to provide these game-changing offers.

-In this section, we'll discuss the benefits that have the highest utilisation rates and where HR is missing out when it comes to delivering on those benefits.
-Spoiler alert - there are major 4.1 47 gaps between what employees want and what they are getting.
-But, on a cheerier note, many of these gaps are easy for HR to fill so maximising the impact of your benefits programme is well within reach.
+In this section, we'll discuss the benefits that have the highest utilization rates and where HR is missing out when it comes to delivering on those benefits.
+Spoiler alert - there are major gaps between what employees want and what they are getting.
+But, on a cheerier note, many of these gaps are easy for HR to fill so maximizing the impact of your benefits program is well within reach!

-EMPLOYEES ARE LARGELY USING BENEFITS AVAILABLE TO THEM Benefits utilisation rates
+EMPLOYEES ARE LARGELY USING THE BENEFITS AVAILABLE TO THEM

+PTO Benefits

-PTO Benefits 4.1.1 It's no surprise that PTO is one of the most common and popular benefits around the world.
+It's no surprise that PTO is one of the most common and popular benefits around the world.
 Ninety-three percent of respondents say they are offered some level of PTO, indicating HR leaders understand this is an important part of a total comp package.

 Yet, even this near-universal access isn't meeting worker demand for flexibility.
 While nine out of 10 workers are offered PTO, 10 out of 10 say they take PTO.
 You read that right: 100% of employees say they take paid time off - whether it's a part of their benefits package or not.

 PTO PACKAGES TYPICAL FALL INTO THREE CATEGORIES

-Offer 10 or fewer days?
+- Offer 10 or fewer days?
 Employees show up to the benefits buffet with Tupperware, ready to take a little extra.
-It's not uncommon for employees who only formally have two weeks or less of PTO to say they take more than that.
-11 to 25 days?
-Workers transform into PTO-efficiency experts, using every precious day off, leaving no day behind.
-Beyond 25 days?
+It's not uncommon for employees who only formally have two weeks or less of PTO to say they take more than that. - 2 11 to 25 days?
+Workers transform into PTO-efficiency experts, using every precious day off, leaving no day behind. - Beyond 25 days?
 Suddenly, employees develop a touch of generosity, leaving a few days unused.

 This indicates the Goldilocks zone is 10 to 25 days.
 Not too little, not too much - just right for keeping your workforce happy without turning your office into a ghost town.

 Remember, a happy employee is a productive employee.
 And nothing says "happiness" quite like the freedom to occasionally let go of the mouse and grab a pina colada instead!